tee3/build/doc/src/vcs.rst

 ``fetch ( vcs : root-url : directory )``

-   Fetches the from the URL to the root of the vcs project to the indicated directory using vcs.
+   Fetches from the URL to the root of the vcs project to the indicated directory using vcs.

 ``checkout ( directory : symbolic-ref )``